-The stock compensation charge reported within the Consolidated Statement of Profit or Loss for the year ended December 31, 2022 related to the director and senior management share awards is €7.5 million (year ended December 31, 2021: €4.3 million: year ended December 31, 2020: €8.3 million).
+The stock compensation charge reported within the Consolidated Statement of Profit or Loss for the year ended December 31, 2023 related to the directors' and senior management share awards is €23.5 million (year ended December 31, 2022: €7.5 million: year ended December 31, 2021: €4.3 million).

-The Company calculates the cost of the Management Share Awards based upon their fair value using the Monte Carlo Model, which is considered to be the most appropriate methodology considering the restricted shares only vest once the market performance conditions have been satisfied.
+The Company calculated the cost of the 2020, 2021 and 2022 Management Share Awards based upon their fair value using the Monte Carlo Model, which is considered to be the most appropriate methodology considering the restricted shares only vest once the market performance conditions have been satisfied, as well as expected exercise period and the payment of dividends by the Company.
+For the 2023 Management Share Award, the Monte Carlo model was not required as there were no market conditions associated with share price.
 The inputs and assumptions underlying the Monte Carlo models for all awards outstanding as of the valuation date are now as follows: